DuckyBlender/bevy-pong/README.md

 # bevy-pong
-[WIP] Multiplayer pong game made in Bevy
+Multiplayer pong game made in Bevy.
+Multiplayer support will be added in the future, currently I don't have much experience with multiplayer networking...